Scientific Name: Ficus carica

 Figs (Ficus carica) have green to dark purple skin.
 The color of the flesh is generally red.
 Figs also have a unique, sweet taste with a soft and chewy texture littered with many, small, edible seeds.
 A fig is not a fruit but a syconium because it contains a group of inverted flowers growing inside a pod.
 Each pod has hundreds of flowers, and each flower generates a small seed, which is the actual fruit of the fig. Figs are native to the Mediterranean and Western Asia, and they are widely cultivated in these regions.

-There is also vitamin K (phylloquinone) in figs (6% DV).
-Vitamin K is involved in the creation of prothrombin, which is necessary for normal blood clotting.
-Additionally, figs contain phosphorus (7% DV) and manganese (7% DV).
+There is also copper in figs (8% DV).
+This mineral is needed for blood vessel, bone, and immune health.
+Additionally, figs contain phosphorus (19% DV) and manganese (6% DV).
 These minerals, as well as vitamin K are important for bone health.
 Manganese is also reported to be an antioxidant.